About ERA

 Tom McCaffery

-Executive Director of Policy and Engagement
+Executive Director, Policy and Engagement

 Tom McCaffery is the Executive Director of Policy and Engagement with ERA and leads initiatives that build and strengthen communications, foster strategic partnerships, and enhance relationships with federal and provincial policymakers, industry leaders, and other stakeholders.
 He has extensive experience executing strategy, leading high performing cross-functional teams, and finding innovative ways of creating shared value in manufacturing, aerospace, government, and applied academia.
 He spent the first 25 years of his career as an industry executive developing successful business strategy and international supply chains from Antarctica to the Maldives.
 He plans to spend the next 25 helping companies unlock growth in cleantech and clean resources.